drausin/libri-experiments/experiments/exp01/README.md

 in the results from trial 26.

 In trial 28, we reverted back to 4x `n1-highmem-2` nodes and the previous RocksDB configuration from trial 23.
-These latencies were the best so far for 1024K UDP, though Put p95 still spiked up to 2000ms for a few minutes about 30 mins into the experiment.
+These latencies were the best so far for 1024K UPD, though Put p95 still spiked up to 2000ms for a few minutes about 30 mins into the experiment.

 In trial 29, we decided to take one more stab